dannychen0830/dannychen0830.github.io/blog/interview-question.md

 ![](../images/interview-fig.png)

 And (drum roll, please) ... __we have a winner__!
-Since the difference stayed below, LDP wins!
+Since the difference stayed below zero, LDP wins!
 However, it seems like in the appropriate limit, the two estimators are the same.
 Nonetheless, LDP did not fail me and I did end up with a slightly better bound.
 I did give the less-right answer in the interview, but the difference is small, so I forgive myself for this.